 The Native Plant Garden at the ferry landing was created by PIE Environmental around existing palm trees in the Charlotte County right of way.
 In 2008, PIE received a Charlotte Harbor National Estuary Program Micro Grant to purchase native plants for the demonstration garden and create a beautiful introduction to the island.

 When P.I.E. purchased a gazebo for the ferry landing, P.I.E.
-Environmental and Islandscapers launched a beautification project to provide plantings around the new Island Gazebo.
+Environmental launched a beautification project to provide plantings around the new Island Gazebo.

 In 2011, unsightly utility boxes were screen with paintings and native and island-friendly plantings.

-P.I.E.
-Environmental and Islandscapers continue to work together to maintain all of these gardens, with annual clean-ups incorporated into the annual Beach Access Clean-up and Cookout in the Fall.
+P.I.E. and B.I.C.I. continue to work together to maintain all of these gardens, with annual clean-ups incorporated into the annual Beach Access Clean-up and Cookout in the Fall.

-P.I.E Environmental has two volunteers who hold Florida Master Gardener certification, and they are available to assist fellow Islanders with environmentally-friendly landscaping.
+P.I.E. has two members who hold Florida Master Gardener certification, and they are available to assist fellow Islanders with environmentally-friendly landscaping.